urgdog/urg.systems/notes/field-is-systems.md

 These are the kinds of lessons that *actually* teach systems thinking if you're paying attention.
-You start to see beyond some JSON payload; and the deeper reality- All of this is just dumb rocks we tricked into wiggling a certain way.
+You get the ability to see beyond the JSON payload; and the deeper reality- all of this is just dumb rocks we tricked into wiggling a certain way.

 ---